singapurchik/CodeExample/README.md

 ### 5. Extensibility

-Adding a new domain (e.g., Leaderboard or Energy) requires **no modifications to Shop or Core**—only implementation of new operations in the new domain.
+Adding a new domain (e.g., Leaderboard or Energy) requires **no modifications to Shop or Core** - only implementation of new operations in the new domain.

 ---